alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/actions/waitForUserOperationTransaction.md

       content: waitForUserOperationTransaction
   - - meta
     - name: description
-      content: Overview of the waitForUserOperationTransaction method on ISmartAccountProvider
+      content: Overview of the waitForUserOperationTransaction method on ISmartAccountClient
   - - meta
     - property: og:description
-      content: Overview of the waitForUserOperationTransaction method on ISmartAccountProvider
+      content: Overview of the waitForUserOperationTransaction method on ISmartAccountClient
 ---

 # waitForUserOperationTransaction

-Attempts to fetch for UserOperationReceipt `txMaxRetries` amount of times, at an interval of `txRetryIntervalMs` milliseconds (with a multiplier of `txRetryMulitplier`) using the connected account.
+Attempts to fetch for UserOperationReceipt `txMaxRetries` amount of times, at an interval of `txRetryIntervalMs` milliseconds (with a multiplier of `txRetryMultiplier`) using the connected account.

 Note: For more details on how to modify the retry configurations for this method, see the [constructor](/packages/aa-core/smart-account-client/index.md) parameters.